TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/08- Creating IAM user groups in AWS Console.md

 - The use of a dedicated **“Interns” group** allows centralized permission management — ideal for onboarding/offboarding workflows.

-#    Create another uaser group for the project team called "ProjectX-Team
+#    Create another user group for a project team called "ProjectX-Team"